Chayno1/Milestone-project-3-my-film-review/README.md

 How I deployed -

-1. Signed in on Github.com
+1. Signed in on Heroku.com and created a new app called my-film-review-project-3
-2. opened up my repository Milestone-project-2-Red-Rec-Counting
-3. opened settings and clicked on pages
+2. I then connected my github repository Chayno1/Milestone-project-3-my-film-review in the deploy method of the app
+3. I edited the apps config vars so they had the correct details and matched my projects details.
-4. In pages clicked on source and changed from none to main then saved.
+4. In deploy section clicked on automatic deploy and launched website.
-5. opened live url to check website.
+5. opened live url to check website
-6. made minor changes to image links as background links didnt intially load.
-7. Rechecked live url and proceeded to test website.
+6. Rechecked live url and proceeded to test website.

 ## Evaluation